 In the nearly 24 years since he was discovered, Ötzi has provided a virtual treasure trove of information on the lives and times of Stone Age humans.
 He was discovered in 1991 by a pair of German hikers in the Otztal Alps, near the border between Austria and Italy.
 Mummified by the ebb and flow of glacial ice and discovered in the European Alps, the “Iceman” is the oldest intact human body ever found.
 He died around 3,500 B.C.

 The researchers working on Ötzi recently announced that they have finished mapping out the mummy’s body art, finding 61 tattoos in total.
-The task proved tricky, since the centuries have darkened his skin, obscuring the tattoos from the naked eye.
+The task proved tricky since the centuries have darkened his skin, obscuring the tattoos from the naked eye.
 To make them visible without damaging the body, the team of scientists used novel multispectral photographic imaging techniques.
 The tattoos mostly consist of parallel lines and x’s likely made by rubbing charcoal into purposely made cuts.

 When the Egyptians expanded their empire, the art of tattooing spread as well.
 The civilizations of Crete, Greece, Persia, and Arabia picked up and expanded the art form.
 Around 2000 BC tattooing spread to China.

 The Greeks used tattooing for communication among spies.
 Markings identified the spies and showed their rank.
 Romans marked criminals and slaves.
 This practice is still carried on today.
 The Ainu people of western Asia used tattooing to show social status.
 Girls coming of age were marked to announce their place in society, as were the married women.
 The Ainu are noted for introducing tattoos to Japan where it developed into a religious and ceremonial rite.
 In Borneo, women were the tattooists.
 It was a cultural tradition.
-They produced designs indicating the owners station in life and the tribe he belonged to.
+They produced designs indicating the owner’s station in life and the tribe he belonged to.
 Kayan women had delicate arm tattoos which looked like lacy gloves.
-Dayak warriors who had “taken a head” had tattoos on their hands.
+Dayak warriors who had “taken ahead” had tattoos on their hands.
 The tattoos garnered respect and assured the owners status for life.
 Polynesians developed tattoos to mark tribal communities, families, and rank.
 They brought their art to New Zealand and developed a facial style of tattooing called Moko which is still being used today.
-There is evidence that the Mayan, Incas, and Aztecs used tattooing in the rituals.
+There is evidence that the Mayans, Incas, and Aztecs used tattooing in their rituals.
 Even the isolated tribes in Alaska practiced tattooing, their style indicating it was learned from the Ainu.

 William Dampher is responsible for re-introducing tattooing to the west.
 He was a sailor and explorer who traveled the South Seas.
 In 1691 he brought to London a heavily tattooed Polynesian named Prince Giolo, Known as the Painted Prince.
-He was put on exhibition , a money making attraction, and became the rage of London.
+He was put on exhibition, a money-making attraction, and became the rage of London.
 It had been 600 years since tattoos had been seen in Europe and it would be another 100 years before tattooing would make it mark in the West.

 Cook arrived in Tahiti months before the date and the float spent the time in Tahiti describing it as a paradise on Earth: beautiful seaside, beautiful climate and… Beautiful people.
 Beautiful and colorful people.
 Many members of the float described the men of the island covered with drawings of humans or animals – mostly birds and dogs – while the women usually had only a Z sign on every joint.
 Both men and women used to have other signs, too, such as concentric circles.

 What kept tattooing from becoming more widespread was its slow and painstaking procedure.
 Each puncture of the skin was done by hand the ink was applied.
 In 1891, Samuel O’Rtiely patented the first electric tattooing machine.
-Based on an earlier patent by Thomas Edison designed to make copies of office documents by punching through the original and depositing ink in a second leaf of paper underneath.
+Based on an earlier patent by Thomas Edison designed to make copies of office documents by punching through the original and depositing ink in the second leaf of paper underneath.

 This device employed an electric motor to drive a rotating crankshaft which lifted and lowered the needle.
 The electric tattoo machine allowed anyone to obtain a reasonably priced, and readily available tattoo.
 As the average person could easily get a tattoo, the upper classes turned away from it.